tonibois/SQL_through_python/README.md

 # MySQL_db_through_python
 Access to MySQL database sakila using python connector

-Previous steps for initial requirements are described in the main code.
-However, here are again specified.
-Also, step by step translation to english is provided here.
+Previous steps for initial requirements are described in the main code in catalan.
+Step by step translation to english is provided here.

 1. install the python-mysql connector library using the CLI terminal (if we don't already have it installed)